genropy/smartroute/src/smartroute/plugins/PLUGIN_ARCHITECTURE.md

 ## Goals
 - Single authoritative store for plugin state/config on each router.
-- Uniform shape for router-level (global) and entry-level data.
+- Uniform shape for router-level and entry-level data (no hidden globals in plugins).
 - Introspection-friendly: easy to expose via CLI/HTTP/WS for live updates.
 - Plugins stay as stateless as possible (no hidden globals).